 “May our prayers of thanksgiving come before you, O God, like the smoke of holy tobacco” (Psalm 141:2)

-One of the minor concerns that I brought with me to Standing Rock was the slight apprehension that I would be offered to partake in a tobacco pipe.
+One of the minor concerns that I brought with me to Standing Rock was the slight apprehension that I would be offered a tobacco pipe.
 I have had an addictive relationship with tobacco for decades and have just recently celebrated my one year of abstinence from cigarettes and nicotine, with the help of Nicotine Addicts Anonymous.
 I didn’t want to offend any of the elders or water protectors of the Lakota Sioux by turning down a pipe but I also knew that a puff of tobacco could easily awaken my dormant addiction.
 However, when I was there, I learned that, for the Lakota Sioux, tobacco is indeed a holy herb but it is not meant to be smoked.
 They actually say that smoking cigarettes is abusing holy tobacco.
 (One of the sacred fire tenders would often say, “If you choose to abuse holy tobacco, make sure you do not litter the butts.”)
 Instead, they use tobacco to welcome the present moment, to appreciate the gifts of the earth, and primarily to pray and give thanks to the Creator.
 They pray by throwing pinches of tobacco (and other herbs) in the sacred fire (which has been tended since April) and every morning they perform a beautiful water ritual, led by the women, which involves prayerfully pouring pinches of tobacco and water into the river.
 These rituals of gratitude and hospitality provide a strong spiritual foundation for them as they risk their own health and safety in protecting the land and water, empowering them to nonviolently resist the violent police enforcers of the Dakota Access Pipeline.